Reevo has acquired Ciro. Meet smarter prospecting.Read the news

 Hi [Name],

-Usually, when new leaders join, the first 90 days are spent auditing the tech stack to find efficiency gaps.
+When new leaders join, the first 90 days are usually spent auditing the tech stack to find efficiency gaps.

 Open to seeing the playbook?